manjy0t/flight_delay_predictor/README.md

 - **Plotly**: Visual library used in the GUI

 ## How to run the code
+If you simply want to see the UI, follow the link near the top of the README file.

-The running the code requires you to have an account with Hopsworks and access to the Historical Flights API available with Zylalabs (https://zylalabs.com/api-marketplace/travel/Historical+Flights+API/2583/#info).
+Running the code requires you to have an account with Hopsworks and access to the Historical Flights API available with Zylalabs (https://zylalabs.com/api-marketplace/travel/Historical+Flights+API/2583/#info).
 NOTE: The Historical Flights API requires you to either subscribe for access or start a 7-day free trial with Zyla (as a free trial user you can make 500 API calls, which is more than enough to run this code).
 You should save your API key to both of these services in separate text files.
 Name them **'hopsworks-api-key.txt'** and **'zyla_key.txt'**, respectively.

 The notebooks are written in Google Colab, and that is the environment we recommend you to run these notebooks in as well, after downloading them here from GitHub.